-Avoid canned foods (unless it clearly indicates on the packaging that it's BPA-free), reusable water bottles (made of polycarbonate plastic #7), soda and beer (in cans), fast food (because it’s wrapped in BPA-laden containers) and say "no thanks" to paper receipts (most carbonless paper receipts used in grocery stores, gas stations, and convenience stores contain BPA).
+Avoid canned foods (unless indicated on the packaging that it's BPA-free), reusable water bottles (made of polycarbonate plastic #7), soda and beer in cans (unless indicated as BPA-free), fast food (wrapped in BPA-laden containers) and say "no thanks" to paper receipts (most carbonless paper receipts used in grocery stores, gas stations, and convenience stores contain BPA).

 If you want to live a healthy life and care about the life of your friends and family, you must take the sustainable route, buy environmentally sustainable products, and adapt conscious consumption practices.
 The issues discussed in this blog post are only a few of many.
 A lot of industrial methods have proven to have hazardous implications for human health with an explosion of chronic disease and have devastating effects on the environment.

 Once something is in the natural environment, it circles back to humans.
 If we are responsible for the high level of toxicity in our ecosystems, we also can clean it up, which should be in our highest interest and of the highest priority.